 - Altair’s PBSPro software optimises job scheduling and workload management.

 - Gadi uses the latest version of the CentOS 8 operating system.

 Gadi offers a 7 times increase in computational performance, and a significantly increased number of GPUs compared to its predecessor, the Raijin supercomputer.
 This provides significant benefits for the largest parallel codes in particular, and all users benefit from shorter queues and higher throughput.

 Gadi first launched to NCI users in mid-November 2019.
-User documentation about the new machine is on our dedicated information page.
+User documentation about the system can be found in our User Guides.

-The Gadi installation is documented on our dedicated blog, click here to see the latest progress.
+The Gadi installation was documented on our dedicated blog.
+Read through to see each step of the progress.